Exploring the future of heating with Baxi

 The Heating Innovation

-Energy Systems Catapult worked with Baxi to design a mobile phone-style Heat Plan where the physical device – in this case a replacement heating system rather than a smart phone – is bundled together with servicing, maintenance and the energy needed to be comfortable.
+Similar to a mobile phone-style contract, the Heat Plan bundled together physical device – in this case a replacement heating system rather than a smart phone – with servicing, maintenance and the energy needed to be comfortable.
 This is just like a mobile phone bundled with calls, texts and internet data into a single service for a fixed monthly price.

 The Impact of the Heat Trial

 Working together with Energy Systems Catapult has helped to define Baxi’s product roadmap for Heat‑as-a-service and its future partner strategy.

 The Catapult has provided Baxi with a greater understanding of what this service could offer for both customers and the business.

 The Living Lab helped gather unique insights on what the future of energy might look like, and the Baxi Heat Plan sparked interest in 13 out of 20 households, where 10 were enthusiastic.

 The project has helped build requirements for a demonstration facility (due to complete in 2022) that will be able to explain the concept to clients and industry stakeholders.

 “We are always challenging ourselves to look at what the future holds, working with Energy Systems Catapult has allowed us to quickly test this new business model without interrupting our business-as-usual work.

 “It’s very valuable having access to real homes where we can test propositions and with the Catapult providing the user experience software and hardware to do so, has made this as simple as possible.”